xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 Before the turbo revolution,

-2G cell phones used “soft decoding” (i.e., probabilities) but not belief propagation.
+2G cell phones used "soft decoding" (i.e., probabilities) but not belief propagation.
-3G cell phones used Berrou’s turbo codes, and 4G phones used Gallager’s turbo-like codes.
+3G cell phones used Berrou's turbo codes, and 4G phones used Gallager's turbo-like codes.

 From the consumer's viewpoint, this means that your cell phone uses less energy and the battery lasts longer,